iamsaief/javascript-learn-unlearn-relearn/README.md

 <div align="center">
   <img height="60" src="https://img.icons8.com/color/344/javascript.png">
-  <h1>Learn Unlearn Relearn JavaScript 🔄</h1>
+  <h1>Learn-Unlearn-Relearn JavaScript 🔄</h1>
 </div>

 <p align="center">
-Test how well you know JavaScript, refresh your knowledge or prepare yourself for an interview! 💪 <br/>
+Test how well you know JavaScript, refresh your knowledge or prepare yourself for an interview! 💪 Feel free to study as you wish! 🎓 The details are in the collapsed sections, simply click to expand 🔽. <br/>
-Feel free to study as you wish! 🎓 The details are in the collapsed sections, simply click to expand 🔽. <br/>
+I've created this for free-time fun, Please forgive the mistakes.
+If you find it helpful, I would really appreciate a ⭐️ or a reference to this repo. <br/>
-I've created this for fun.
-If you find it helpful, I would really appreciate a ⭐️ or reference to this repo. <br/> Best of luck! 🙏 Happy coding! 🧑‍💻
+Best of luck for your programming journey! 🙏 Happy coding! 🧑‍💻
 </p>

 <p align="center">